-nental approval, students may omit MATH 1513 713 and begin with MATH 2825.
+may omit MATH 1513 Ή 2825.

-computer proficiency graduation requirement will gh completion of CMPSC 1113 (including equated d courses), or testing out of the challenge exam for DR successful completion of an associate of arts or science degree at an Oklahoma two-year college in mputer skills requirement was met.
-Satisfaction rement may not reduce or remove any program .
+duation requirement will 1113 (including equated of the challenge exam for of an associate of arts or homa two-year college in t was met.
+Satisfaction remove any program

 PHYSICS Medical Physics Concentration Bachelor of Science